These Condensed Milk Brownies are stick to your teeth fudgy.

 For neater slices, allow the brownies to cool for at least an hour before cutting.
 This will allow the chocolate and fat to set.
 Use a large serrated knife to easily cut even pieces.

-The best way to store brownies
+What is the best way to store brownies?

 If you are planning to store the brownies rather than eating them right away it is best to wait to cut them until you are ready to eat them.
 Cutting the brownies exposes them to air causing them to dry out more quickly.